Dr Andrea Rocco

 Between 1998 and 2007 Andrea held postdoctoral positions at the University of Barcelona (Spain), the University of Rome "La Sapienza" (Italy), CWI (The Netherlands), and the University of Oxford (UK).
 During this period of time, his research spanned several areas, from the general fields of statistical mechanics and pattern formation to the modelling of biological systems.
 In 2007 he obtained a Lectureship in Applied Mathematics at the University of Bath (UK), where he taught mathematical biology modules at both MSc and undergraduate levels.

-In 2009 Andrea joined the University of Surrey (UK), where he is now Associate Professor (Reader) in Physics and Mathematical Biology, with a shared appointment between the Department of Microbial Sciences and the Department of Physics.
+In 2009 Andrea joined the University of Surrey (UK), where he is now Associate Professor (Reader) in Physics and Mathematical Biology, with a shared appointment between the School of Biosciences and the School of Mathematics and Physics.

 ResearchResearch interests